MerlinVR/UdonSharp/README.md

 You can find the full docs at [https://udonsharp.docs.vrchat.com](https://udonsharp.docs.vrchat.com).

+# :warning: IMPORTANT! :warning:
+The old 0.x version of UdonSharp which used to be delivered as a .unitypackage is deprecated and no longer supported.
+You can use the [Creator Companion](https://vcc.docs.vrchat.com/) to migrate your projects to this new version and keep it updated moving forward.

 ## Requirements
 - Unity 2019.4.31f1
 - VRChat World SDK (can be automatically resolved, see below)